CAPACITY GRANT PROGRAM

 Infants and toddlers (defined as birth up to 36 months).

 EMPHASIS ON HIGH NEEDS AREAS AND POC ENROLLMENT:

-The Capacity Grant is available to licensed child care programs in all three counties of the state of Delaware.
-The child care program must be actively participating in Delaware Stars.
-The child care program must meet additional specific eligibility requirements as outlined in our Capacity Grant FAQs document.
+The child care program must meet additional specific eligibility requirements as outlined in our Capacity Grant Guidelines document.

 Required Documents | What To Submit?